Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.md

 | Name | Type | Description |
 |----|----|----|
 | keycloak-version | Number | Installed Keycloak version as float (e.g. "18.0.3" becomes "18.03"). |

+## Troubleshooting

+### `Keycloak reports no "systemInfo" for this account.`

+`version.txt` was not readable below `--path`, so the check asked the API for the version, and Keycloak answered without the section that carries it.
+It hands that section out only to an account holding the client role `manage-realm` of the `master-realm` client.
+Point `--path` at the installation directory so the check reads the file instead, or assign that role to the account named in `--username`.
+See [Creating an API user account to monitor Keycloak](https://linuxfabrik.github.io/monitoring-plugins/plugins-keycloak/) for the full account setup.

 ## Credits, License